 I’ve made various enriched dough recipes for brioche type bread as well as sweet rolls.
 Just before Christmas (2018), I saw this on SmittenKitchen for Baklava Babka.
 I do not like the crunchy, super sweet baklava but I loved the look of this softer babka and it was so pretty in the “round”.

 @Fermentada (Melissa) had introduced me to using a sweet, stiff starter when she, with me following close behind, made sourdough raised donuts.
 From my minimal reading, there is a difference in the type of acid produced with a stiff starter vs a liquid starter.
 At any rate, I continued using a sweet, stiff starter when making sweet, enriched doughs.
-I converted the SK recipe to use a sweet, stiff starter by just baking out the amounts of all in the starter from the related ingredients.
+I converted the SK recipe to use a sweet, stiff starter by just backing out the amounts of all in the starter from the related ingredients.

 So, my adaptation is as follows:

 stiff sweet starter: 90 grams flour, 25 grams active starter (whatever your regular bread starter is), 40 g water and 20 g sugar.
 I usually mix this in the evening.